emilyyeh123/robotics_ecpe155_2022/README.md

   - When the actions have been completed and the Pi has been notified, it will respawn the main menu to prompt the user what kind of action they would like the robot to perform.

 This user interface successfully transmits and recieves data as shown in [Logic Analyzer Screenshot](Lab_6/Logic%Analyzer%Screenshot.png).
+IR data is also sucessfully transmittable between the Tiva and the Raspberry Pi.
 However, the more complex motion control of the robot are still being validated.